kabashi/kabashi.github.io/src/vita.md

 - [LREC-COLING 2024](https://lrec-coling-2024.org/).
 The 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation.
 May 20-25, 2024.
 Torino, Italy.

+- [LDK 2023](http://2023.ldk-conf.org/) – The 4th Biennial Conference on Language, Data and Knowledge.
+University of Vienna, Austria, September 12–15, 2023.

 - [ASIALEX 2023](https://domestic.thinkonweb.com/society/korealex/conference/asialex23) – The 16th International Conference of the Asian Association for Lexicography (ASIALEX 2023), “Lexicography, Artificial Intelligence, and Dictionary Users”.
 Yonsei University, Seoul, Republic of Korea, June 22–24, 2023.

 - [Invited Lecture, Academy of Sciences 2023](https://ata.gov.al/2023/07/06/paraqitet-ne-ash-korpusi-me-i-madh-i-numerizuar-i-leksikut-te-shqipes/) (Lectio Magistralis).
 June, 5, 2025.
 Academy of Sciences of the Republic of Albania, Tirana, Albania.